mackenly/kermit/README.md

-# kermit
+# kermit 🟢📷💻

 Puppeteer experiments and micro-projects

+It's easy using puppeteer.